 Monopoli has plenty of restaurants, bars, shops, and accommodations.
 You are sure to find something that suits your budget.

-Best places to stay in Monopoli:
+Best places to stay in Puglia in Monopoli:

-4. Alberobello, where to stay in Puglia for trulli experience
+Alberobello, for trulli experience

 Alberobello is famous for its trulli buildings that have been awarded as a World Heritage site since 1996.
-Trulli are traditional Apulian conical-roofed whitewashed stone houses.
+Trulli are traditional Apulian conical-roofed whitewashed stone houses

 Alberobello can easily be explored in a day, but if you want to experience a trulli stay, Alberobello is the best choice.
 From Bari, you can take the Ferrovie del Sud Est train, change at Putignano, to get to Alberobello.